 The POWS in the camp worked in a coal mine.
 Cave-ins were a common occurrence.
 Tansell remained at Omine Machi until he was liberated on September 15, 1945.
 The next day he and the other POWs were taken to Wakayama, Japan, and boarded onto the U.S.S.
 Consolation. records kept at the time show that he was not ill but malnourished.
 He was returned to the Philippine Islands until it was determined that he was healthy enough to return to the United States.
+He sailed on the U.S.S.
+Marine Shark arriving at San Francisco on November 1, 1945.
 He was discharged, from the army, on April 11, 1946.

-After the war, Tansell returned to Kentucky.
-He married, Helen Foy, and was the father of two children.
+After the war, Tansell returned to Kentucky, married, Helen Foy, and became the father of two children.
 He also returned to farming.
 According to his family, he never spoke to anyone, except his father, about what he had gone through as a POW.